BetoAvila/data-architecture/README.md

 Containers solution was selected as it offers several advantages over traditional monolithic approaches:
 -	This was implemented using python as it is widely popular and has a great support community base, as well as its ease of development, debugging and maintenance.
 -	Every container lives isolated from others, enhancing safety and security of the system.
--	[Docker volumes]( https://docs.docker.com/storage/volumes/) offer a great solution for sharing files and data with multiple containers simultaneously, while also persisting data and keeping it secure without increasing the size of the container even after container are shut down.
+-	[Docker volumes]( https://docs.docker.com/storage/volumes/) offer a great solution for sharing files and data with multiple containers simultaneously, while also persisting data and keeping it secure without increasing the size of the container even after containers are shut down.
 -	Two networks were created to improve security of system, the DB and API services communicate with each other using `back-net` and the Client and API interact using `front-net`.
 This isolates even more the DB from external instances and it is only accessible through the API, which in turn is accessed by the client as no ports are published with the [`docker port`](https://docs.docker.com/engine/reference/commandline/port/) command.
 -	Docker resolves IP addresses when referring a remote connection simply as `api` or `db`, so calling these hosts on the correct network enables communication.
-Refer to the MySQL connection engine and API connection string to see an example.
+Refer to the MySQL connection engine and API connection string to see an example, line 25 of [`functions.py`](./api/functions.py) file and line 9 of [`client.py`](./client/client.py) file.
--	Everything is built with with [`docker compose`](https://docs.docker.com/compose/) command and file.
+-	Everything is built with [`docker compose`](https://docs.docker.com/compose/) command and file.
 Hence, this can be implemented in a wide variety of hosts, from cloud solutions to local environments, and it offers great flexibility of design and incredible development speed as most of configurations are simplified by the [`compose.yaml`](./compose.yaml) file and handled by Docker.
--	Further features could have been implemented on the API side, but the creation of more features would require instances like a load balancer, a gateway or such.
+-	Further features could have been implemented on the API side, but the creation of more of those would require instances like a load balancer, a gateway or such.
 Thus, this solution is simple yet functional and secure.
 -	To build the API, [fastAPI]( https://fastapi.tiangolo.com/) was selected as it is remarkably easy to use and offers awesome configurations during development process.
 -	[MySQL](https://www.mysql.com/) was selected as DB of choice as per the experience I have with it and the fact that it is, fast, simple to use, popular and can be easily integrated with other tools.
--	Logs are creating using the logging feature, this allows both debuging and informing about the state of the system and provide record files for further analysis.
+-	Logs are creating using the logging feature, this allows both debuging and informing data about the state of the system to be saved for further analysis.
 -	The resulting deliverable files consists of 2 types of file, `.csv` and `.html` in regards to the [data exploration requirements](#32-requirement-2).
 The former contains the information in a tabular format easily readable, the latter contains graphic reports which are interactive plots showing the data from the `.csv` files thanks to the [Plotly](https://plotly.com/) library.
 Please refer to the [`deliverables/`](./deliverables/) folder.

 # 6. Further work
 During the development of this project I want to suggest a few points.

 - [`Secrets`](https://docs.docker.com/compose/use-secrets/#how-to-use-secrets-in-docker-compose).
 Docker provides this feature to safely manage sensitive information like API keys or passwords.
-This would be a great improvement to the system.
+This would be a great improvement to the system as it will prevent from storing sensitive information in plain text or a repo.
-- Authetication.
+- Authentication.
 Another great way to improve security and control access to the API would be authentication.
-- Load balancind, reverse proxy or API Gateway.
-Systems like [nginx](https://www.nginx.com/) can help this and will improve ths architecture.
+- Load balancing, reverse proxy, or API Gateway.
+Systems like nginx can help this and will improve this architecture.
 - [k8s](https://kubernetes.io/).
-Kubernetes is the natural progression of a system this type and would automate features like failsafes, rebuilds or container restarts.
+Kubernetes is the natural progression of a system this type and would automate features like fail safes, rebuilds or container restarts.
 - Cloud.
 Another great improvement of this project would be the implementation on cloud.
 This would decrease the amount of work as there are many cloud tools to migrate databases, build infrastructure and manage containers.